basis-robotics/basis-docs/docs/docs/intro.md

 ---
 # Introduction to Basis

-Welcome to the Basis framework guide.
-This documentation will introduce you to the core concepts and components of Basis, a development framework designed for building scalable and efficient robotics applications.
-Basis simplifies the development of systems that require communication between different processes, precise task synchronization, and efficient message handling, allowing you to focus on building the functionality your application needs.

-In this guide, you will explore:
+Basis is a robotics development framework developed by Basis Robotics, designed to accelerate your journey from concept to prototype, and from prototype to production.
+Many of the concepts will be familiar to ROS users, such as pub/sub-based communication, launch files, and a central coordinator.
+However, there are some aspects that we approach differently.

 ## Concepts
 - [**Units**](guide-concepts/unit): The fundamental components in Basis that encapsulate functionality and define how your system interacts with messages, topics, and other Units.
-- [**The Code Generator**](guide-concepts/code-generator): A tool that simplifies development by automatically generating code based on YAML configuration files, reducing the need for boilerplate code. in a consistent and synchronized manner.
+- [**The Code Generator**](guide-concepts/code-generator): A tool that simplifies development by automatically generating code based on YAML configuration files, reducing the need for boilerplate code.
 - [**Serialization**](guide-concepts/serialization): How messages are encoded and decoded when passed between different processes or systems.
 - [**Publishing / subscribing**](guide-concepts/pubsub): How to publish messages and subscribe to topics.

-## Getting started
+## Getting Started
-- [**Install, build and test**](guide-getting-started/): Install Basis, build the code and verify that it works
+- [**Install, build and test**](guide-getting-started/): Install Basis, build the code, and write your first units

 ## Tools and schemas
 - [**CLI Tools**](guide-tools/cli): Command-line utilities that help you manage, monitor, and launch Units and processes.